 What is the Bishop Joseph Johnson Black Cultural Center (BCC)?

-It is a Gathering Place: a home away from home for students who study in the BCC; gather there for meetings, and learn about African and African American culture through its programs.
+It is a gathering place a home away from home for students who study in the BCC, gather there for meetings, and learn about African and African American culture through the center’s programs.
 The Center was established in 1984, in honor of Bishop Joseph Johnson, the first African-American to attend and graduate from Vanderbilt University.
 The BCC has three main goals which make up its mission: